Heinz Kinigadner

-Heinz Kinigadner (born 28 January 1960) is an Austrian former professional motocross racer.
-He competed in the Motocross World Championships from 1978 to 1988.
-Kinigadner is notable for being the first Austrian competitor to win an FIM motocross world championship.
-He won consecutive 250cc motocross world championships in 1984 and 1985.
-After his motocross career, he became a successful Rally Raid competitor.
+Heinz Kinigadner (born 28 January 1960) is an Austrian former professional motocross racer and current sports manager and motorsport consultant for KTM Motorsports.
+He competed in the Motocross World Championships from 1980 to 1988, most prominently as a member of the KTM factory racing team where he became the first Austrian competitor to win an FIM Motocross World Championship.
+After winning two consecutive 250cc Motocross World Championships in 1984 and 1985, he became a successful Rally Raid competitor.

+Together with Red Bull founder Dietrich Mateschitz, Kinigadner established the Wings for Life foundation in 2004, dedicated to finding a cure for spinal cord injuries.
 In 2016, Kinigadner was named an FIM Legend for his motorcycling achievements.